NavjotMinhas/ROFLvid/README.md

 <p>The Video ranking system is an equation which considers up votes, down votes, facebook shares, facebook likes and number of tweets.
 Facebook shares are given a higher weight value than all the other paramters.
 Facebook likes are given the least amount of weightage</p>

 <p>The main design of the website is a custom layout based off the Windows Metro UI.
 The website utilizes the new CSS 3 Patterns for sleek roolover animations, and screen changed animations</p>

+<p>Videos can be added to the website simply by copying a youtube video url and pasting it into the VideoURL text box on the main web page.</p>
+<p>When users upload a video, they can assign predefined hashtags, in order to make the content more searchable when the videos are shared on Facebook or Twitter</p>
+<p>The Admin control panel allows the admin to peform CRUD operations on the database of videos</p>
+<p>The admin control panel also includes a function which allows them to run a optimized search on youtube to find funny videos and add them with a click of a button</p>